When considering submitting an article, the Editors have provided the following criteria to assist authors with preparing their submissions:

 International Readership – Manuscripts should be pitched at a level consistent with the standards expected of a major international research journal.

 Text Format – Manuscripts should be submitted in Open Office, Microsoft Word, Rich Text Format (RTF), or Word Perfect document file format.
 The text should be in single spaced 10 point font single column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor’s options to justify text or to hyphenate words.
 However, do use bold face, italics, subscripts, superscripts etc. (footnotes and notes); employs italics, rather than underlining (except with URL addresses).
 When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
 In general, figures and tables should conform to American Psychological Association (APA) formatting.
-NOTE: All illustrations, figures, and tables should be placed within the text at the appropriate points, rather than at the end.
+APA version 6th or 7th is fine as long as the same version is used all throughout the paper.
+NOTE: All illustrations, figures, and tables should be placed within the text at the appropriate points, rather than at the end of the paper.

 Cover letter – A cover letter addressed to the editor of the journal should be provided.
 A cover letter includes the statement ensuring the manuscript is original and is not currently being considered by another journal.
 Other relevant information should also be included, such as: the full name of the corresponding author with his/her corresponding affiliation, rank (Graduate Student, Lecturer, Assistant Professor, Associate Professor, Professor, etc.) and address.
 NOTE: Please ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
 Contact details must be kept up to date by the corresponding author.